astuder/SwarmTile/README.md

 ## Wakeup immediately after Sleep

 The Tile takes a few seconds to enter sleep mode.
-Calling `Wakeup` is to soon after `Sleep` may result in confusing error messages.
+Calling `Wakeup` to soon after `Sleep` may result in confusing error messages.

 To avoid this error, sleep for 20 seconds or longer.